tkhadir/AdventOfCode/README.md

 # day 3

-find the smallest manhattan distance for the closest intersection
+- part 1 : find the smallest manhattan distance for the closest intersection
+- part 2 : compare by step